The Fermionic Axion Interferometer: Perspectives and Conclusions

-Beyond axion searches, an intriguing possibility is the use of this interferometer to detect gravitational waves effects via the gravitational Larmor \cite{ctx9998987570006046} or gravitational precession \cite{PhysRevD.95.104044,PhysRevD.102.101501}.
+Beyond axion searches, an intriguing possibility is the use of this interferometer to detect gravitational waves effects via gravitomagnetic effects \cite{ctx9998987570006046} or gravitational precession \cite{PhysRevD.95.104044,PhysRevD.102.101501}.
 No change is necessary on the experimental setup, as it is already sensitive to any effective magnetic field modulating the spin resonance, but the analysis procedure would need to be modified in order to measure transient effects instead of persistent ones.
-Eventually, we mention that the magnetic field sensitivity of the setup is interesting also beyond fundamental physics, as when optimised can compete with state-of-the-art magnetometers \cite{PhysRevApplied.16.034036,PhysRevApplied.19.044044,PhysRevLett.130.063201,clarke2006squid,PhysRevApplied.18.L021001}.
+Eventually, we mention that the magnetic field sensitivity of the setup is interesting also beyond fundamental physics, as when optimized can compete with state-of-the-art magnetometers \cite{PhysRevApplied.16.034036,PhysRevApplied.19.044044,PhysRevLett.130.063201,clarke2006squid,PhysRevApplied.18.L021001}.